 That real-world bent extends to the College Counseling Office, too.
-MA views college counseling as critical to a student's educational experience, and this associate director must believe deeply in college counseling as a conduit for a student's personal development, including their capacity for discernment, communication, resilience, autonomy, and intrinsic fulfillment.
-MA is a small, close-knit community, and it is equally critical that the associate director value and engage positively with students and families during a process that - while exciting - can also be anxiety-producing.
-MA is a school impressively committed to continuous improvement and pushing its own boundaries, and that ethos extends to its faculty, staff, and students - including this associate director.
+MA views college counseling as critical to a student's educational experience, and this Director must believe deeply in college counseling as a conduit for a student's personal development, including their capacity for discernment, communication, resilience, autonomy, and intrinsic fulfillment.
+MA is a small, close-knit community, and it is equally critical that the Director values and engages positively with students and families during a process that - while exciting - can also be anxiety-producing.
+MA is a school impressively committed to continuous improvement and pushing its own boundaries, and that ethos extends to its faculty, staff, and students - including this Director.

-Specifically, the incoming associate director will: contribute to strengthening the College Counseling Office within the MA ecosystem; understand, champion, and communicate the ethos of the MA experience; build strong relationships with students and families; and leverage the use of data analytics.
-The successful candidate will bring a high level of emotional intelligence, a problem-solving mindset, active involvement both within the MA community and the broader college admissions community, and a deep resonance with the mission and values of MA.
+Specifically, the incoming Director will lead their team with an innovative and bold vision; externally represent and strengthen the College Counseling Office within the broader MA ecosystem; understand, champion, and communicate the ethos of the MA experience to colleges and universities; build strong relationships with students and families, both individually and in group settings; serve as a voice in the national college counseling landscape; and work with the office to leverage the use of data analytics.
+The successful candidate will bring a high level of emotional intelligence, the ability to think on their feet in high-pressure situations, humor and levity when appropriate, a problem-solving mindset, active involvement both within the MA community and the broader college admissions community, and a deep resonance with the mission and values of MA.